Hiring Independent Contractors: 5 Risks to Avoid

 1. Misclassification

 One of the biggest risks of independent contractor engagement is worker misclassification.
-Unfortunately, there’s not a standard test to determine whether a worker should be classified as an independent contractor or as an employee, which complicates the engagement process.
+Unfortunately, there’s no standard test to determine whether a worker should be classified as an independent contractor or as an employee, which complicates the engagement process.

-Because misclassification consequences are big—paying back-taxes with interest, large fines, and even class-action lawsuits—it is important to be aware of federal, state, and local government laws and guidance surrounding worker classification.
+Because misclassification consequences are big—paying back taxes with interest, large fines, and even class-action lawsuits—it is important to be aware of federal, state, and local government laws and guidance surrounding worker classification.
 To truly protect your business and remain compliant with the law, it is important to create a centralized engagement and management program for independent talent.

 2. Audits